 Although the squad consists of extremely ambitious and competitive riders, we are also known to be a very sociable and friendly sports team.

 BUCS competitions are unlike any other equestrian competition you will have taken part in before.
 You are required to ride a dressage test and a show jumping round on a horse or pony you will only have sat on for 10 minutes before your round.
 Whatever your previous experience may be, competing in BUCS will help you improve your riding skills.

 There are a number of places available in the first and second team for the 2017/18 season.
 You do not necessarily need to have an impressive competition record in order to be considered for the squad, but you must be an experienced rider.
-If you are interested in getting involved, please get in touch with Hannah Daibell for more information on team trials which are held in the first week of October.
+If you are interested in getting involved, please get in touch with the vice president for more information on team trials which are held in the first week of October.
 Alternatively, visit our stand at the Welcome Fair during Welcome Week.